tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CMQ 版/操作指南/队列服务/队列管理_intl_en.md

 2. Select **Queue Service** on the left sidebar, select the **region**, and click **Send Message** in the **Operation** column of the target queue.
 3. Enter the message content and click **Send** to send a testing message to the recipient.
    ![](https://qcloudimg.tencent-cloud.cn/raw/cda9f906a152a8fb6e98a3c47d3f9d8b.png)
->?Message Content: Enter the content to be sent of at least 1 byte.
+> ?
+Message Content: Enter the content to be sent of at least 1 byte.
 The maximum length is subject to the configured **Max Message Size** attribute.